rlucioni/recipes/recipes/blondies.md

 2. Whisk flour, salt, and baking powder in a bowl.
 Put brown sugar in a separate, heat-proof bowl.
 3. Brown butter.
 Whisk into brown sugar.
 Whisk in egg, egg yolk, corn syrup, and vanilla.
 4. Stir in dry ingredients.
 Stir in nuts and chocolate.
 5. Transfer batter to pan.
 Sprinkle with salt if using.
-Bake until golden brown, about 35 minutes.
+Bake until golden brown and internal temp reaches 200°F, about 30 minutes.

 Let cool (about 2 hours) before cutting.
 Store at room temperature in airtight container or freeze.